Varicose Veins: Causes, Symptoms, and Treatment

 One year after vein treatment

 Venous insufficiency is a chronic and progressive condition, and while we address the refluxing veins initially, other veins may eventually become dysfunctional over time.
 To ensure comprehensive care, we offer surveillance and monitoring services.
 We recommend reevaluations at the one-month, six-month, and one-year marks after the procedure.
 After the first year, annual follow-up appointments are necessary.
 If you experience new or worsening symptoms at any point, please contact our CVR office to schedule an evaluation.

 Although the healing time for laser and radiofrequency treatments is minimal, we do advise following several steps after your procedure to ensure there are no complications with your recovery.

-- Refrain from strenuous activities and heavy lifting for 2 weeks.
+- Refrain from strenuous activities and heavy lifting for two weeks.

-- Compression stockings will help with the closure procedure.
+- Compression stockings will help with the closure procedure; wearing them for three days after the procedure is mandatory.
 The more you wear them, the better you'll feel.
-However, wearing them for 3 days after the procedure is mandatory.
-(You can take them off at night.)
+You can take them off at night, however.

 - Schedule your follow-up Duplex (ultrasound) scan within 3-7 days after your procedure.

 Post-procedure care for ultrasound-guided foam sclerotherapy